Julie B. Zimmerman, Ph.D

 Professor in School of Forestry & Environmental Studies

-Dr. Julie Beth Zimmerman is the Donna L. Dubinsky Associate Professor of Environmental Engineering jointly appointed to the Chemical & Environmental Engineering Department of the School of Engineering and Applied Sciences and the School of Forestry and Environmental Studies.
-She is the Associate Director for Research at the Yale Center for Green Chemistry & Green Engineering.
+Dr. Julie Beth Zimmerman is a professor jointly appointed to the Chemical & Environmental Engineering Department of the School of Engineering and Applied Sciences and the School of Forestry and Environmental Studies.
+She is the Senior Associate Dean for Academic Affairs and Deputy Director at the Yale Center for Green Chemistry & Green Engineering.

 Professor Zimmerman’s research interests broadly focus on green chemistry and engineering with specific emphasis on green downstream processing and life cycle assessment of algal biomass for fuels and value-added chemicals as well as novel biobased sorbents for purification of drinking water and remediation of industrial wastewater.
 Other ongoing focus areas include the design of safer chemicals from first principles and the implications of nanomaterials on human health and the environment.
 Further, to enhance the likelihood of successful implementation of these next generation designs, Dr. Zimmerman studies the effectiveness and impediments of current and potential policies developed to advance sustainability.
 Together, these efforts represent a systematic and holistic approach to addressing the challenges of sustainability to enhance water and resource quality and quantity, to improve environmental protection, and to provide for a higher quality of life.